The Coup Nobody Saw Coming — Modern Paraphrase | fresh.bible

 "Ahithophel has joined the conspiracy with Absalom."

-Ahithophel.
+.
 David's most trusted counselor.
 The man whose advice was considered as reliable as a word from God himself.
 Now working for David's son against him.
 David prayed one sentence:

 "O LORD, please turn Ahithophel's counsel into foolishness."

 There's something about picturing a king walking barefoot and weeping up a mountain that doesn't let you look away.
 This is a man who has lost almost everything in a single day — his throne, his city, his advisor, his son.
 He's not scheming.
 He's not strategizing.
 He's grieving.
 And in the middle of it, the only thing he knows to do is pray.
-Sometimes the most thing you can do when everything collapses isn't to fix it.
+Sometimes an incredibly thing you can do when everything collapses isn't to fix it.
 It's to bring it to God while you're still crying.

-But David wasn't done.
+But wasn't done.
 Even in his grief, his mind was working.
 As he reached the summit — the place where God was worshiped — Hushai the Archite came to meet him, his coat torn and dirt on his head, devastated.

 David looked at him and said something blunt: